Lemonexe/VLizard/docs/user/manual.md

     - If there is no visible mistake, send the data along with bug report.
   - Please note that for Fitting, some failures are normal!
 Optimization simply does not always converge.
     - Try different initial params, or select different portion of your data.
-- If you encounter an error screen (toolbar not visible), the app is unfortunately unusable
+- If you encounter an error covering the whole screen (toolbar not visible), the app is unfortunately unusable
   - `ctrl+R` refreshes the UI without having to restart whole app.
   - But restart will be necessary for this error screen: `Lost connection to the Core server!`
 - `F12` will display the app console.
 I'd like to ask you to copy any error you see there, and please send it along with a bug report.